miurahr/map_features_converter/README.md

  * data/en_US/map_features.properties
  * data/ja_JP/map_features.properties

-Process Output
+Output

  * out/<locale>/*.xml

- en_US is for template.
- ja_JP is for testing CJK character.
+ en_US is for testing and providing a complete template. ja_JP is for testing CJK characters.

 ToDo
 -------------

  * Remove comment and ignorable spaces to reduce file size.
+ * Merge and integrate to potlatch2
+ * Validate against DTD and generalize utility.